saqirmdevx/HordesIO_Simulator/readme.md

 ability.condition.cooldown=(abilityId) # If player has cooldown on (abilityId) this ability will be casted ability.condition.cooldown!=(abilityId) # If player has no cooldown on (abilityId) this ability will be casted

+ability.forced=1 # Value between 1 and 0 (Boolean) - If ability is forced to cast even if aura is up
 ```
 More conditions will be added in future.